Dum Tak is not a performance for consumption.

 Dum Tak introduces rhythmic presence into clinical environments.

-Live music in healthcare settings has been associated with reduced stress, improved emotional regulation, increased comfort during hospitalization.
-(Context: American Academy of Pediatrics — arts in pediatric care discussions.)
+Live music in healthcare settings has been associated with reduced stress, improved emotional regulation, and increased comfort during hospitalization.

 This model is especially aligned with Massachusetts' strong hospital network and pediatric systems.